microsoft/terraform-provider-azuredevops/website/docs/r/check_required_template.html.markdown

 * `id` - The ID of the check.
 * `version` - The version of the check.

+## Timeouts

+The `timeouts` block allows you to specify [timeouts](https://developer.hashicorp.com/terraform/language/resources/syntax#operation-timeout) for certain actions:

+* `create` - (Defaults to 2 minutes) Used when creating the Required Template Check.
+* `read` - (Defaults to 1 minute) Used when retrieving the Required Template Check.
+* `update` - (Defaults to 2 minutes) Used when updating the Required Template Check.
+* `delete` - (Defaults to 2 minutes) Used when deleting the Required Template Check.

 ## Import

 Importing this resource is not supported.